FREQUENTLY ASKED QUESTIONS

 tree recycling program?

 This year, as in years past, the City will accept recycled Christmas trees, grind them into mulch, and provide the mulch to residents free of charge.
-Please note: As of January 17, 2012, there is no more mulch available.
+We expect that mulch will be available early January.

 Who takes care of the sidewalks?

 The Streets Maintenance Division provides ongoing curb, gutter, and sidewalk repair and maintenance.
 To report a need for maintenance or a dangerous situation, notify the Street Maintenance Division by filling out an Action Request Form or call 237-3864.

 A tree limb is about to fall, whom do I contact?

 Notify the Street Maintenance Division by phone at 237-3864 during regular business hours, 7:30 a.m. to 3:30 p.m., or the Police Department after hours at 237-6464 to have the City come look at the tree.
 If the tree is on private property, it is the property owners responsibility to trim it.

 A tree is hanging over the street, who takes care of it?

 Notify the Street Maintenance Division by filling out an Action Request Form or by phone at 237-3964 to have a city tree trimmed.
 If it is on private property, it is the property owners responsibility to trim it.
 The City can notify property owners who need to trim trees or bushes that are nuisances, as well.

 The Adopt-A-Street Program is a community program that gives individuals, companies, schools or organizations an opportunity to adopt a City street and help beautify Paso Robles in partnership with the City.
 Adoption requires litter pickup for six (6) months on a street segment at least twice per month.
 For more information on the Adopt-A-Street program or to sign up, visit the Adopt-A-Street page.